Sabique-Islam/Dice-Roll/README.md

      npm run dev

 5. **Play the Game**:
-   Open your browser and load the local host
+   Open your browser and load the local host.